Convergence Rates of Variational Posterior Distributions: Variational Bayes with Model Selection

+for the factorized structure of $\Theta^{(k_0)}$.
 Therefore, our three conditions (\ref{eq:C1}), (\ref{eq:C2}) and (\ref{eq:C3*}) still fall into the ``prior mass and testing" framework, and directly correspond to the three conditions in \cite{ghosal2000convergence} for convergence rates of the true posterior.
-As a result, applications of Theorem \ref{thm:general-MF} to various specific variational Bayes inference problems are as straightforward as the applications of the usual ``prior mass and testing" framework in \cite{ghosal2000convergence}.

 An interesting special case is when the set $\mathcal{K}$ is a singleton.
 Then, for a product prior measure and the mean-field variational class, the condition (\ref{eq:C3*}) is reduced to (\ref{eq:super-prior-mass}) discussed in Section \ref{sec:intro}.